Dog Hiking Gear List

 The hands-free leash also allows you to connect your dog to a tree or heavy backpack during break times so you can eat lunch with a bit of personal space.
 This feature allows the dog to be tied out safely so they can’t harass other hikers or wildlife but gives you the space to eat without having a hot breath in your face tasting each bite.

-Ruffwear Roamer Leash Long for the longer length that can do double duty as a tie out on trees for break times too.
+The Ruffwear Roamer Leash can do double duty as a tie out on trees for break times too.
 This leash has a nice quick-release belt clip if you need to detach it from your dog in an emergency.
 The stretch on the leash portion is also helpful and keeps the leash from dragging on the ground and getting caught on rocks or branches.
 There is a traffic handle for quick grabs when others are passing nearby.
 Overall it is an exceptionally well-designed leash for hiking.
 I have used mine for several years, and it only shows minor wear.

 Sunny is taking a rest with his Roamer Leash